 Electronic funds withdrawal (EFW).
 If you file Form 940, Form 941, or Form 944 electronically, you can e-file and e-pay (electronic funds withdrawal) the balance due in a single step using tax preparation software or through a tax professional.
 However, do not use EFW to make federal tax deposits.
-For more information on paying your taxes using EFW, visit the IRS website at www.irs.gov and click on the <a href="https://electronic.org/electronic
+For more information on paying your taxes using EFW, visit the IRS website at www.irs.gov and type e-pay in the search box.
+A fee may be charged to file electronically.

-Credit Card Payments
+Credit and Debit Card Payments

-You can use your American Express® Card, Discover® Card, MasterCard® card, or Visa® card to pay the balance due shown on Form 940, Form 941, Form 943, Form 944, and Form 945.
-To pay by credit card, call toll-free or visit the website of either service provider listed below and follow the instructions.
-A convenience fee will be charged by the service provider based on the amount you are paying.
+You can use your American Express® Card, Discover® Card, MasterCard® card, Visa® card, or debit card to pay the balance due shown on Form 940, Form 941, Form 943, Form 944, and Form 945.
+To pay by credit or debit card, call toll-free or visit the website of any service provider listed below and follow the instructions.
+A convenience fee will be charged by the service provider.
 Fees vary between the providers.
 You will be told what the fee is during the transaction and you will have the option to either continue or cancel the transaction.
 You can also find out what the fee will be by calling the provider's toll-free automated customer service number or by visiting the provider's website shown below.
-You may not use a credit card to pay taxes that are required to be deposited.
+You may not use a credit or debit card to pay taxes that are required to be deposited.